harryjwright/ghost-em-wrt/README.md

 ### nlbwmon

+**Object busy**

     daemon.err nlbwmon[1532]: Netlink receive failure: Object busy daemon.err nlbwmon[1532]: Unable to dump conntrack: I/O error

-This error was supposed to be resolved by doubling the memory
+**Out of memory**

+    daemon.err nlbwmon[1533]: Netlink receive failure: Out of memory daemon.err nlbwmon[1533]: Unable to dump conntrack: No buffer space available

 ### openvpn

+**Inconsistence**

     daemon.warn openvpn(YOUR_VPN_NAME)[2517]: WARNING: `link-mtu' is used inconsistently, local=`VALUE', remote=`VALUE'
     daemon.warn openvpn(YOUR_VPN_NAME)[2517]: WARNING: `auth' is used inconsistently, local=`VALUE', remote=`VALUE'
     daemon.warn openvpn(YOUR_VPN_NAME)[2517]: WARNING: `keysize' is used inconsistently, local=`VALUE', remote=`VALUE'

-This error is *supposedly* related to the OpenVPN version used in OpenWRT's stable branch.
+This warning is *supposedly* related to the OpenVPN version used in OpenWRT's stable branch.
 When OpenWRT upgrades to the next main version, this *should* be resolved.
+As stated in the log, this is only a warning.